1.0 – General Guidelines

 A list of the documentation required (i.e. CV, statement of teaching and research interests, evidence or record of teaching effectiveness, the names and contact information of referees, and any additional information) and the address to which the application should be sent.

 Once the advertisement has been approved by the Provost’s office (as applicable), departments must place the advertisement themselves.

 Faculties are encouraged to use UBC’s assigned departmental P-Card whenever possible.
 Campus-wide P-Card Standing Offer contracts have been set up for the Pacific News Group (Vancouver Sun & Province), the Globe & Mail and TMP Worldwide.
-Please visit Supply Management’s website for details of the program and the List of VISA Enabled Vendors.
+Please visit Supply Management’s website for information and the list of preferred vendors.